Biography, Contact information, News

 Galleri Riis is delighted to present Lisa Tan: My Pictures of You.
 For the artist’s third solo exhibition with the gallery, Tan presents photographs, works on paper, and a video.
 In different ways, each work reflects on art’s mediation of life and mortality.

-In her video, My Pictures of You (2017–19), the artist thinks of the images of Mars as a death mask of Earth, captured millions of years in the future, yet witnessed in the present.
-Compelled by the photographs from NASA’s expeditions depicting Mars’ topography, Tan senses how the planet’s dry lake beds, undulating sand dunes, and horizon, could be our own.
+In her video My Pictures of You (2017–19), the artist thinks of images of Mars as a death mask of Earth, captured millions of years in the future, yet witnessed in the present.
+Compelled by photographs from NASA’s expeditions depicting Mars’ topography, Tan senses how the planet’s dry lake beds, undulating sand dunes, and horizon could be our own.
 Their striking familiarity transports her to the desert terrain of the American Southwest where she was raised.
-She bounces her poetic speculation off of the scientist responsible for key instruments gauging water and atmosphere on Mars.
+She bounces her poetic speculation off of a scientist responsible for key instruments gauging water and atmosphere on Mars.

-Letters From Dr. Bamberger (2001–12), is dispersed throughout the exhibition.
-It consists of nine self-portraits that take the form of letters from the artist’s former general physician, received following annual physical check-ups.
+Letters From Dr. Bamberger (2001–12) is dispersed throughout the exhibition.
+It consists of nine self-portraits that take the form of letters from the artist’s former general physician, following annual physical check-ups.
 The performance began when the artist lived in Los Angeles—making it one of the most costly projects she’s ever produced, due to the high cost of healthcare in America—and also because she continued the project after moving to New York.
-It was when she gained resident status in Sweden, where healthcare is socialized, that the visits ended.
+When she gained resident status in Sweden, where healthcare is socialized, the visits ended.

 1 - 4